Sliding wear: role of plasticity

-In the context of sliding wear, asperity contact regions may deform plastically at short length scales even if brittle fracture occurs at long length scales.
-This has been observed even for very brittle materials such as silicon nitride.
-The reason why plastic flow rather than crack propagation may occur at short length scales can be understood based on the Griffith fracture criterion\cite{plast3,Rabi1,Rabi2,,Moli1}: To remove a particle of linear size $r_0$, the local stress must be so large that the stored elastic energy in a volume element $\sim r_0^3$ is larger than the fracture energy $\sim \gamma r_0^2$.
-This gives the condition $\sigma > \sigma_{\rm c}$, where $\sigma_{\rm c}$ is given by (4), for the removal of a particle.
-If $\sigma_{\rm c}$ is larger than the penetration hardness $\sigma_{\rm P}$ {\it on the length scale} $r_0$, no crack propagation can occur, and the material will flow plastically at this length scale.
-This fact is utilized in {\it ductile mode cutting}, where materials are removed from a surface by plastic flow instead of brittle fracture, resulting in a less damaged surface\cite{plast4,chip}.
-Thus, when a hard (e.g., diamond) asperity is slid on the surface of a brittle solid at low enough load (where the linear size of the contact is small enough), it can remove material by cutting (producing micro or nano chips) without creating cracks at the surface.
-This method is used to machine surfaces of brittle solids like silica glass, silicon, silicon nitride, or tungsten carbide\cite{plast4,chip}.
-(Cutting occurs when material is separated from the surface in the form of primary debris, or microchips, with little or no material displaced to the sides of the grooves.
-This mechanism closely resembles conventional machining.)
+In the context of sliding wear, asperity contact regions may deform plastically at short length scales even when brittle fracture dominates at longer scales\cite{Moli1,Moli2,Moli}.
+This phenomenon has been observed even in very brittle materials such as silicon nitride.
+The tendency for plastic flow rather than crack propagation at small length scales can be understood based on the Griffith fracture criterion \cite{plast3,Rabi1,Rabi2,Moli1}: to remove a particle of linear size $r_0$, the local stress must be high enough that the stored elastic energy in a volume element $\sim r_0^3$ exceeds the fracture energy $\sim \gamma r_0^2$.
+This leads to the condition $\sigma > \sigma_{\rm c}$, where $\sigma_{\rm c}$ is defined by Eq.
+(4), for the removal of a particle.
+However, if $\sigma_{\rm c}$ exceeds the penetration hardness $\sigma_{\rm P}$ \textit{at the length scale} $r_0$, crack propagation cannot occur, and the material will instead flow plastically.